-Ion concentrations
+lon concentrations

 The BYU laboratory analysis of water samples provides information to determine how ionic concentrations of various metals and non-metals vary with river distance.
 Figure 27 plots ionic concentrations in parts per million (ppm) for several ions that reach relatively high concentrations.
 These include calcium, potassium, magnesium, sodium, sulfur, silicon and strontium.
 None of these ions are regulated in cold water fishery waters by the state of Utah.
 Concentrations in ppm are numerically nearly identical to concentrations expressed in milligrams per liter.
 The results for high concentration ions parallel those obtained for electrical conductivity and nitrate nitrogen.
 Relatively low concentrations occur in the upper river.
 Concentrations, however, begin to rise 5-6 miles down-river.
-Concentrations then peak at 8 to 9 miles down-river and then decrease farther down-river, but with concentrations still higher than found in the upper river.
+Concentrations still higher than found in the upper river.
 High concentrations of nitrate-nitrogen are evidence of pollution from septic tank fields, cesspools, water treatment facilities, golf courses, parks, gardens, or naturally occurring sources of nitrogen.
 Nitrates are highly soluble and can travel through groundwater.
 Well waters can be tested to determine if nitrates are present in groundwater.

-Figure 18.
+Figure 27.
 Concentrations above 0.3 ppm in filtered Middle Provo River water as a function of river distance.
 Water samples collected by CAPS students.